mattstyles/previn/README.md

 But it won’t as `Clickable` extends `Tappable`, and can’t also extend the `Base` it will be passed (in this case `UIEntity`).

-It is possible to create a prototype chain to represent the above, but, its fragile and creates inter-dependent mixins which is probably a very very bad thing to rely upon.
-Mixin order can solve this riddle but will load the complexity and also add inter-dependence.
+It is possible to create a prototype chain to represent the above, but its fragile and creates inter-dependent mixins which is probably a very very bad thing to rely upon.
+Mixin order can solve this riddle but will increase the complexity and also add inter-dependence.

-There is also a further, but even more complex, method for creating complex inheritance chains but it requires creating intermediate classes which may have little value by themselves:
+There is also a further, even more complex, method for creating complicated inheritance chains but it requires creating intermediate classes which may have little value by themselves:

 ```js
 class TwirlyButton extends compose( Button.compose, Rotateable ) {}